-The global blood purification equipment market size reached USD 22.2 Billion in 2024.
-Looking forward, IMARC Group expects the market to reach USD 36.7 Billion by 2033, exhibiting a growth rate (CAGR) of 5.76% during 2025-2033.
-The increasing prevalence of kidney disorders, increasing number of patients requiring critical care, and various technological advancements are major factors propelling the market growth.
+The global blood purification equipment market size was valued at USD 22.2 Billion in 2024.
+Looking forward, IMARC Group estimates the market to reach USD 36.7 Billion by 2033, exhibiting a CAGR of 5.76% during 2025-2033.
+Asia-Pacific currently dominates the market.
+The rising incidence of kidney-related ailments, the growing demand for intensive care services, and continuous innovations in medical technologies are significantly contributing to the expansion of this industry.
+These factors are collectively driving the growth and positively influencing the global blood purification equipment market share.

 Report Attribute